slevey087/marklet/README.md

 ;
 ```

 In the event that a branch fails, Marklet will be aborted, and error handlers will run instead of the main bookmarklet code.
-However, you can prevent this by setting `require` to __false__.
+However, you can prevent this by setting `required` to __false__.
 In the example below, should two.js fail to load properly, three.js would not be loaded but Marklet would still execute the main bookmarklet code.

 ```javascript
 options.scripts = {